GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

     2/19/20

-        Today I will be added a templating engine to load a users page when the login, from there they can explore other users as well as look at their liked/favorited photos
+        Created User Page, this will be split into two, one for authenticated(logged in and veiwing their own profile) and one for other users veiwing their profile

-        [*] npm i pug morgan helmet and require them in the index.js file
+        [*] npm i morgan helmet and require them in the index.js file

-        [*] set up pug to redirect users once they log in

     2/20/20

         Today i will continue my work on my template html pages

         [*] users are redirected to thier /profile page when they sucessfully log in

+        [*] an new post can be added to a user profile based on their jwt (still in testing)

+    2/21/20

+        I can see that

 TODO:

         [] when users sign in sucessfuly it should take them to their page